28th Tank Division: Formation

-The division was nearly complete in artillery and personnel but had no modern (T-34, KV-1) tanks; its equipment consisted of about 230 light tanks, mostly BT-5 and BT-7 types, plus a "handful" of old T-28 medium tanks.
-At the outset of the German invasion the Baltic Special Military District became Northwestern Front, and the 12th Mechanized contained the 28th and 23rd Tank Divisions, 202nd Mechanized Division, and 10th Motorcycle Regiment.
+The division was nearly complete in artillery and personnel, but had no modern (T-34, KV-1) tanks; its equipment consisted of about 230 light tanks, mostly BT-5 and BT-7 types, plus a "handful" of old T-28 medium tanks.
+At the outset of the German invasion, the Baltic Special Military District became the Northwestern Front, and the 12th Mechanized contained the 28th and 23rd Tank Divisions, 202nd Mechanized Division, and 10th Motorcycle Regiment.

 Battle of Raseiniai

 The 28th Motorized Rifle Regiment was separated from the rest of the division and went into battle independently along the Baltic coast.
-On June 24 it was directed to Liepāja in order to rescue the 67th Rifle Division from encirclement.
-The remainder of the division moved out of its concentration area late on the 22nd in order to strike the XXXXI Motorized Corps which had already broken through the frontier defenses.
-The Front commander, Col. Gen. F. I. Kuznetzov, ordered his 3rd and 12th Mechanized Corps to counterattack.
+On June 24, it was directed to Liepāja in order to rescue the 67th Rifle Division from encirclement.
+The remainder of the division moved out of its concentration area late on the 22nd in order to strike the XXXXI Motorized Corps, which had already broken through the frontier defenses.
+The Front commander, Col. Gen. F. I. Kuznetsov, ordered his 3rd and 12th Mechanized Corps to counterattack.

 Maj.
 Boris Petrovich Popov was the deputy commander of the 55th Tank Regiment.
-Late on June 23, at the village of Kaltinenai near Šiauliai, he led a group of 17 BT-7 tanks which took up a defensive line for several hours.
-After repelling several German tank attacks he led his remaining forces into a counterattack, which broke into the German positions and inflicted losses.
-Popov himself (as tank commander he also operated the 45mm gun and the machine gun) accounted for four guns destroyed and up to 30 German infantry either killed by gunfire or crushed by the vehicle's tracks.
+Late on June 23, at the village of Kaltinenai near Šiauliai, he led a group of 17 BT-7 tanks, which took up a defensive line for several hours.
+After repelling several German tank attacks, he led his remaining forces into a counterattack, which broke into the German positions and inflicted losses.
+Popov himself (as tank commander, he also operated the 45mm gun and the machine gun) accounted for four guns destroyed and up to 30 German infantry either killed by gunfire or crushed by the vehicle's tracks.
 When the tank was hit and caught fire, he ordered his two crewmen to abandon it while he covered their retreat with gunfire.
 He was killed soon after as he tried to leave the tank as well; he was buried in the military cemetery in Šiauliai.
-On July 25 he was posthumously made a Hero of the Soviet Union, one of the first Red Army soldiers so recognized following the German invasion.
+On July 25, he was posthumously made a Hero of the Soviet Union, one of the first Red Army soldiers so recognized following the German invasion.

-Despite Popov's heroism the two tank divisions were in a very poor position, having been committed piecemeal without infantry support, lacking sufficient ammunition and fuel, and with little awareness of German movements or intentions.
-In three days of heavy but confused fighting the two divisions were decimated by antitank fire from the I Army Corps' 11th and 21st Infantry Divisions and air attacks, losing 704 of the 749 tanks they fielded on June 22.
+Despite Popov's heroism, the two tank divisions were in a very poor position, having been committed piecemeal without infantry support, lacking sufficient ammunition and fuel, and with little awareness of German movements or intentions.
+In three days of heavy but confused fighting, the two divisions were decimated by antitank fire from the I Army Corps' 11th and 21st Infantry Divisions and air attacks, losing 704 of the 749 tanks they fielded on June 22.
 The Corps overall would lose 11,832 of its 28,832 personnel during the first two weeks of combat.
 Utterly overwhelmed, the 28th withdrew northward in disorder.
-By late on June 25 Kuznetsov's counterattacks had failed and his surviving forces were in full retreat toward Šiauliai, Riga and Švenčionys, leaving the Daugavpils region with its important crossing sites along the Daugava River completely unprotected.
-The advance of the LVI Motorized Corps separated 8th Army from the 11th Army to its east.
+By late on June 25, Kuznetsov's counterattacks had failed and his surviving forces were in full retreat toward Šiauliai, Riga and Švenčionys, leaving the Daugavpils region with its important crossing sites along the Daugava River completely unprotected.
+The advance of the LVI Motorized Corps separated the 8th Army from the 11th Army to its east.